Coaching Philosophies

 The way I do playing time is how I try to combine player development with positional competition so the player gets the advantages of both.
 As a player - if you don’t want to be in a rotation (every other inning) like that - then work harder and get that much better than the other players at your position.

 School: I am a teacher.
-I spent seventeen years in CFISD and am now in my third year in Klein.
+I spent seventeen years in CFISD and am now in my sixth year in Klein.
 I emphasize school work, doing your best, asking for help, and getting the work done.
 I will never question a parent who says my child needs to get this school work done or needs to study for this or that.
 School is always number one.
 I try to schedule tournaments and practices around testing in the spring so the kids can be well rested and focused during STAAR days.

 I do not cuss around the kids and I do not berate or yell at them.
 I will correct them and we will move on.
 As long as players are giving effort and are respectful to each other and the game, there is no reason for a coach to become angry at a player.
 Every player has made a bonehead mistake, a bad throw, dropped a ball, etc… It makes no sense to yell, curse, or scream at them to show your disappointment.
 First of all - they are way more upset about whatever happened themselves than the coach could ever be and second - this is when they need an even keel and a solution, “this is what you did wrong, we will get it next time.”
 We want to win, but this is not life and death.
 It is supposed to be fun and the biggest thing it does is teach children how to become better adults.
 Throughout all of this, as my old engineering self would say, the end product is what they learn from us to take into their adult lives.
 If I don’t have that on my mind in the way that I deal with them, with my expectations, and with what I teach them - I am doing it wrong.